Ravindra-kumawat/DSA-TypeScript/src/day-02/problems.md

 ## Day 02 Problems

-1. Check whether a given number is even or odd
+1. Check whether a given number is even or odd.
+2. Check whether the given input is a palindrome.